 And even though these rules are designed for coaches to follow, it’s a great way for student-athletes to check if their recruiting is on track.
 For example, if we know that men’s basketball coaches are allowed to reach out starting June 15 after a student-athlete’s sophomore year and student-athletes haven’t heard from coaches by this time, then they should reevaluate their target list of schools.
 But the most important thing to remember about the NCAA basketball recruiting calendar is that these dates don’t represent when recruiting starts, or the only time recruiting takes place.
 Even when college coaches can’t talk to athletes, they’re still scouting and evaluating players behind the scenes.
 Plus, basketball recruits have a way of working around these rules: they can initiate contact via telephone and the college coach or staff can answer and talk to them.
 As long as the coach didn’t initiate the contact, they’re in the clear.
 So, basically, there’s still a lot of recruiting that happens.
 The best way to use this calendar is to know when coaches are contacting athletes and get on their radar ahead of time.

-NCAA Division 1 and Division 2 college coaches can begin contacting recruits, sending recruiting materials, emailing, texting, calling and making verbal offers starting June 15 after the athlete’s sophomore year.
+NCAA Division 1 and Division 2 college coaches can begin contacting recruits, sending recruiting materials, emailing, texting, calling and making verbal offers starting June 1 and June 15, respectively, after the athlete’s sophomore year.
 At any time, they can send general recruiting materials, such as brochures and camp information.
 NCAA Division 3 and NAIA teams don’t have limits on when coaches can contact recruits and can reach out at any point during high school.
 That being said, they tend to follow the lead of Division 1 and Division 2 schools and start personally contacting athletes during their junior and senior years.

 The NCAA basketball contact period is—you guessed it—when college coaches can talk to and visit student-athletes.
 It’s the most active recruiting period in men’s basketball.
 All communication is fair game and in-person contact is allowed, which means coaches attend tournaments, athletes visit campuses, coaches visit high schools and in-home visits occur.

-Remember that NCAA Division 1 and Division 2 college coaches aren’t allowed to reach out personally to student-athletes until June 15 after their sophomore year.
+Remember that NCAA Division 1 and Division 2 college coaches aren’t allowed to reach out personally to student-athletes until June 1 and June 15, respectively, after their sophomore year.
 So contact periods are applied once the student-athlete hits that point in their high school career.

 Coaches visiting during the contact period is a great sign that the student-athlete is a high-value recruit, but student-athletes shouldn’t expect them to come knocking.
 Recruits need to establish relationships with coaches before the contact period occurs.
 A few ways to do this is by coordinating efforts with their current high school or club coach, sending introductory emails to college coaches with key stats and highlight film and researching college rosters to understand the best opportunities.